Technius/scalajs-mithril/README.md

 ## The Basics

 First, you'll need to define your component.
-To do this, create an object, subclass `Component` and implement the view functon.
+To do this, create an object, subclass `Component` and implement the view function.

 ```scala
 object MyComponent extends Component {